fbraem/mqweb/docs/security.md

 In the examples below we assume that the user has the name mqweb and is part of the mqweb group.

->This page is currently only for Windows / Unix platforms.

 Websphere MQ Client Security
 ----------------------------
 When MQWeb connects in client mode, you have to secure the client channel.
 Set